 And the Conservatives, and now the NDP, seem willing to humour them in their delusion.
 Neither party has yet offered a viable and effective alternative to putting a price on carbon, but that doesn't seem to worry them.
 They are way too busy fixating on power, and how to get it.
 They are so anxious to be seen to be pandering to their core constituency that they are willing to sell their soul in the process.

 There is no pain-free, cost-free way of reducing greenhouse gas emissions, but the carbon tax we have is the closest thing to that.
-And if Mr. Singh is concerned about "working people" (what ever he means by that) are bearing too much of the burden of it, he is wrong and should know better: low-income households are net beneficiaries of the carbon tax and its related rebate, and it is higher-income households which, because of their lifestyle, actually do bear a net cost.
+And if Mr. Singh is concerned that "working people" (what ever he means by that) are bearing too much of the burden of it, he is wrong and should know better: low-income households are net beneficiaries of the carbon tax and its related rebate, and it is higher-income households that, because of their lifestyle, actually do bear a net cost.

 No comments: